harmtemolder/koreader-calibre-plugin/README.md

 ## Contributing to this plugin
 ### Notes & Tips
 - My first attempt was actually to sync calibre with KOReader’s read progress through the progress sync plugin and a [sync server](https://github.com/koreader/koreader-sync-server).
 Read [here](https://github.com/koreader/koreader/issues/6399#issuecomment-721826362) why that did not work.
 This plugin might actually make that possible now by allowing you to store KOReader’s MD5 hash in calibre.
-- Right now this plugin only supports KOReader devices connected by USB.
-Adding support for wirelessly connected devices (using [the calibre plugin](https://github.com/koreader/koreader/tree/master/plugins/calibre.koplugin)) is next on the list.
-(See [calibre’s repository](https://github.com/kovidgoyal/calibre/tree/master/src/calibre/devices/smart_device_app) for their end of the latter.)
 - calibre allows you to auto-connect to a folder device on boot, which greatly speeds up your workflow when testing.
 You can find this under “Preferences” > “Tweaks”, search for `auto_connect_to_folder`.
 Point that to the `dummy_device` folder in this repository.
 (I have included royalty free EPUBs for your and my convenience.)
 - I work in PyCharm, which offers a remote debugging server.
 Follow [these steps](https://harmtemolder.com/calibre-development-in-pycharm/) to set that up.
 To enable that in this plugin, add `CALIBRE_PYDEVD=1` to your `env`.
 -